Khilesh17/AI-Powered-Task-Optimizer/memory bank/projectbrief.md

 ## 3. Key Features

-- **Real-Time Emotion Detection:** Initial MVP focus on live camera video processing for facial emotion detection.
-Text and speech analysis are potential future enhancements.
+- **Real-Time Emotion Detection:** User can choose between single-frame facial emotion analysis (visual only) or a 10-second continuous multi-modal analysis period.
+The multi-modal analysis will integrate results from facial expression, voice tonality, and optional typed text to determine the most prominent emotion.
-- **Task Recommendation:** Intelligent suggestion of tasks based on the detected mood of the employee.
+- **Task Recommendation:** Suggestion of all relevant tasks (from user-defined list) based on the detected mood of the employee.
 - **Historical Mood Tracking:** Maintenance of a timeline for each employee's mood trends to identify patterns and provide insights for long-term well-being.
 - **Stress Management Alerts:** Automated notifications to HR or managers when an employee's mood indicates prolonged stress or disengagement.
 - **Team Mood Analytics:** Aggregation of mood data to identify overall team morale and productivity trends.